Captain Ahab and Geeg are the perfect team to show you that:

 - 2005 – University ends and a decade of traveling ensues.
 Captain Ahab evolves from a social mascot to a motivational icon for all.

-- Present – Seventy-four years later, we continue to travel, motivate and present on the lessons learned from the generations my family has shared with this lawn gnome.
+- Present – Seventy-three years later, we continue to travel, motivate and present on the lessons learned from the generations my family has shared with this lawn gnome.

 - The Art of an Ice-breaker: A lawn gnome is an obvious one, but a joke, talent or signature apparel can set you apart, leading you to new connections and expanding your network.